Own a local business? Here are 21 social media marketing tips for local businesses to raise awareness, branding, and word of mouth.

 Meetup.com is one of the most underrated social networking sites.
-But it’s a great tool for local businesses to attract the right target audience for your products and services.
+But it’s a great tool for local businesses to attract the right target audience for their products and services.

 Creating a Meetup group is not free.
 It requires a small investment, which is well worth it for serious business owners.
 For more detailed information, read my post on how to use Meetup.com to promote a local business.

-It’s easy to grow a targeted network of local followers on Twitter once you know how to use it’s advanced search function.
-Twitter allows you to refine keyword searched by location.
+It’s easy to grow a targeted network of local followers on Twitter once you know how to use its advanced search function.
+Twitter allows you to refine keywords searched by location.

 According to AdWeek, it’s as easy as putting in a phrase that you think potential customers would tweet, entering your city in the “Near this place” field, and watching the tweets stream in.